TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-7.md

 {{</ original-tab >}}
 {{</ codetab >}}

-We've also remove the `console.clear` call, as that's being handled by `main.py`.
+We've also removed the `console.clear` call, as that's being handled by `main.py`.

 So we're passing the context around to different classes and converting the events to capture the mouse location.
 But where does that information actually get stored?
 Let's add a data point on to the `Engine` class to hold that information.
 Add the following to `engine.py`: